-With guidance and approval from the NCAA, the LOC/Host shall establish the development and oversight of a comprehensive marketing plan and proposed budget (e.g., marketing, advertising, promotions, printing, public relation efforts, social media and grassroots opportunities including database marketing, direct marketing and regular season efforts) in support of ticket sales and/or ancillary event attendance and should be submitted by a mutually agreed upon date.
+With guidance and approval from the NCAA, the LOC/host shall establish the development and oversight of a comprehensive marketing plan and proposed budget (e.g., marketing, advertising, promotions, printing, public relation efforts, social media and grassroots opportunities including database marketing, direct marketing and regular-season efforts) in support of ticket sales and/or ancillary event attendance and should be submitted by a mutually agreed upon date.

-The marketing plan and budget prepared by the LOC/Host should outline tactics, key ticket sales phases and expenses related to marketing the championship.
+The marketing plan and budget prepared by the LOC/host should outline tactics, key ticket sales phases and expenses related to marketing the championship.
 Factors used to determine the marketing budget will include, but not be limited to: target demographics, venue capacity, market size, historical and anticipated attendance.

 - 1. Marketing.
 The LOC/host shall appoint an individual with strong marketing experience and extensive knowledge of the local market to support the NCAA with day-to-day execution.
 Responsibilities include developing a sales and advertising strategy and budget to market ticket sales and all fan events at the championship.
-In addition to, establish a marketing team consisting of representatives from: the host, venue, CVB, and or sports commission. - 2.
+In addition, establish a marketing team consisting of representatives from the host, venue, CVB and or sports commission. - 2.
 Advertising/Media Buying.
 The LOC/host shall appoint an individual with strong advertising experience to work in conjunction with the NCAA and to serve as the point person for all media advertising buys.
 This individual shall work in the host market to negotiate advertising buys promoting various NCAA- approved fan events and general event information. - 3.
 Community Awareness.
 The LOC/host should identify effective ways to involve the community through community affairs calendars, social media, community newspapers, convention and visitors bureau, chambers of commerce, etc. It is important to ensure that local residents have an opportunity to purchase tickets learn about and enjoy the environment created by the championship. - 4.
-Grassroots Efforts: The LOC/Host should identify all possible methods to communicate information about the championship to targeted audiences.
+Grassroots Efforts: The LOC/host should identify all possible methods to communicate information about the championship to targeted audiences.
 Championship information should be provided to area middle school and high school coaches, school systems, recreation centers, sport organizations and youth leagues/teams.
 Information should be shared via email, digitally, socially, through marketing collateral and presence at events and venues. - 5.
 Database Outreach: The LOC/host is expected to communicate championship, ticket and fan event information to all relevant databases (e.g., venue, season ticket holders, alumni, donor, sports commission, youth, conference, third party, key stakeholders, etc.) as requested.
 The LOC/host is encouraged and expected to reach out to institutions within a determined mile radius of each site requesting championship information be sent to available databases.
 Hosts should be prepared with NCAA approved electronic promotional materials should neighboring institutions agree to send championship information to their databases on behalf of hosts. - 6.
 Final Ticket Database.
-The LOC/Host shall send the ticket database to the NCAA tournament manager upon request.
-Ticket databases should include the following field information: last name, first, name, city, email, phone, address, state, zip code, country, event, event year, event zip, sport and source. - 7.
+The LOC/host shall send the ticket database including all requested fields to the NCAA tournament manager on request. - 7.
 Public Relations.
 The LOC/host shall appoint an individual with strong contacts with the local media.
 Responsibilities include developing, in conjunction with the NCAA, a comprehensive public relations plan for all ticket sales and fan engagement events for the championship.